Joshtomith/Joshtomith.github.io/project1.md

 ## Image Examples

 Below are screenshots taken from the three programs.
 They do not show source code, but do show the output/results of all programs.
 Considering there is no input for the programs there is no notable UI elements to document.
-The Perl examples are screenshots of the files created and Figures 1-4.
+The Perl examples are screenshots of the files created and are Figures 1-4.
 Figure 5 is the terminal output for python after running the triangle program.
 Figures 6-7 are linux terminal output for the bash program and its commands.
-Refer to the README.md file for any questions about the functionality of each program.
+Refer to the README.md file for any further questions about the functionality of each program.

 ![screenshot](images/Perl_example_players.PNG)
 <br>Fig 1.
 The Perl default input file and scores used